 In the UK, in practice around 80% of animals undergoing halal slaughter are actually stunned as certain stun methods are accepted by a number of halal certification bodies for certain species.
 However, all kosher meat is unstunned.

 Between April and June 2017, 24.4% of sheep and goats were slaughtered without stunning, up from 15% in 2013.
 Similarly, the number of poultry killed without stunning rose from 3% to 18.5% in the same period.

 We are not alone in campaigning against ritual slaughter: the Farm Animal Welfare Committee, the Government committee responsible for advising the British governments on farm animal welfare, has long recommended that farm animals should be stunned before slaughter.
 This mirrors the view of the Royal Society of the Prevention of Cruelty to Animals (RSPCA), the British Veterinary Association (BVA), and the Humane Slaughter Association (HSA), who have issued a joint statement on the issue.
 They all recognise that the balance of evidence shows that not stunning animals prior to slaughter causes additional distress.

 What we’re doing

 - In 2018, we responded to a consultation by Lancashire County Council on a proposal to remove meat from its school meals that’s slaughtered without being pre-stunned.
 The Council subsequently voted in favour of this change.

 - In 2018, we called upon members and supporters to respond to a consultation on the draft Animal Welfare (Sentencing and Recognition of Sentience) Bill demanding an end to non-stunned slaughter.
-We also broadly supported the Government’s other proposals to enhance UK animal welfare laws.
+We gave broad support the Government’s wider proposals to enhance UK animal welfare laws.

 - In 2017, we called upon the Agriculture and Horticulture Development Board to introduce a labelling system indicating whether an animal was pre-stunned or not on all of their approved sheep meat products.